Overdue debts will not send you to jail.

 Relax: America abolished debtors’ prisons some 250 years ago.

-But that’s not all that folks worry about when they can’t stay current on their bills.
+But jail is not all that folks worry about when they can’t stay current on their bills.

 The related fear is that a frustrated creditor can unilaterally put a lien on their assets.